 Visionary Partners' Dissertation Fellowship

-Through the support of our Partners of the Center, CSWGS is pleased to offer competitive fellowships to advanced graduate students in the CSWGS Graduate Certificate program who are in the final phase of Ph.D. dissertation writing.
-Fellows receive a $7,500 dollar stipend.
+Through the support of our Partners of the Center, CSWGS is pleased to offer competitive fellowships to advanced graduate students in the CSWGS Graduate Certificate program.
+Successful applicants receive a one-semester $7,500 stipend.
+This level of stipend will provide a one-semester tuition waiver.
+Up to 4 Visionary Partners’ Dissertation Fellowships will be granted each year.

 Eligibility